otobongfp/otobongfp/README.md

 ## 🎯 Goal

 - To understand how things work deeply.
-- Build large systems end-to-end from the client, apis and the infrastructure(cloud, devops, security, etc.).
+- Build large systems end-to-end from the client, apis and the infrastructure(cloud, devops, network, security, etc.).

 ## 💬 Details